jamesonamadeus/startframe/README.md

 ## Deployment

-Deploy with a minifed css & js in the /dist folder.
+Deploy with a minifed css & js into the /dist folder

 ```
 $ gulp build